PeterRiek/budgeteer/README.md

 - **Income Management:** Log your various sources of income, providing a complete picture of your financial inflows.

-- **Budget Planning:** Set budget limits for different categories, and receive notifications when approaching or exceeding them.

 - **Multiple Accounts:** Manage multiple accounts, including cash, bank, and more, allowing you to organize your finances based on different sources.

 - **No Data Obfuscation:** Your financial data is transparent and accessible.
 You can use your data without the app, ensuring that you have control over your information.